davidbarone/parser/README.md

    |    |    |
   FOO  PLUS BAR
 ```
 In general, a non-terminal node is represented using the `Node` class, and terminal / leaf nodes are represented using the `Token` class.
 The `Name` property provides the name of non-terminal nodes, and the `TokenName` property provides the name of tokens (the `TokenValue` provides the actual value of a token).
-This is the default behaviour withough specifying any aliases or modification rules.
+This is the default behaviour without specifying any aliases or modification rules.

 In the above example, FOO, PLUS, BAR, and BAZ are all represented by `Token` objects.
-Each `Node` object contains a `Properties` dictionary which provides access to the child nodes.
+Each `Node` object contains a `Properties` dictionary which provides access to the child / leaf nodes.
 By default, the key of each property is the same as the child name.
 Therefore, to access the input value "FOO" in the tree, you would use:

 `fbb.Properties["fb"].Properties["FOO"].TokenValue`